Back to blog

 SaaS companies are especially prone to deliverability issues because they often use their primary domain for cold outreach.
 That is a mistake that can tank your entire email infrastructure.

-Use a separate sending domain (e.g., “trygtmbud.com” instead of “gtmbud.com”) for cold outreach.
-Warm the domain for 2 to 3 weeks before sending at volume.
-Monitor your sender reputation weekly.
-Check our email warmup guide for the step-by-step process.
+Use a separate sending domain (for example, “trygtmbud.com” instead of “gtmbud.com”) for cold outreach.
+Warm the domain for a few weeks before sending at volume, and monitor your sender reputation.
+Our email warmup guide covers the step-by-step process.

 Frequently asked questions about lead generation for SaaS companies